xmotion-project/karaloop/README.md

 #### **Do you want to engage with the community or share your work?**

-Reach to the *General message board*:
+Leave your messages at the *General message board*:

 * [karaloop Discussions General](https://github.com/xmotion-project/karaloop/discussions/categories/general)